 The electric power generated at the power generating station at 11 kV and 50 Hz respectively.

-(a) Generation at voltage higher than 11 kV causes insulation difficulties, while generation at voltage lower than 11 kV involves a very high current.
+(a) Generation at a voltage higher than 11 kV causes insulation difficulties, while generation at a voltage lower than 11 kV involves a very high current.
 Hence, electric power from the generating station is transmitted at 11 kV.

 (b) Alternating current (AC) is the nature of current transmitted from the power station

 The voltage of power generated at the generating stations is first stepped up before its transmission.
 Give reason.

 Usually at 11 kV, power generated at generating stations which is very high.
 This power is to be transmitted across far away distances from the generating stations.
 A lot of energy is lost in the transmission line wires in the form of heat during transmitting the 11 kV power.
 Hence, using the step-up transformer the voltage of power generated at the stations is stepped up from 11 kV to 132 kV.
 This process is applicable only for alternating current since direct current cannot be raised.

 Explain with the aid of a simple diagram, the transmission of electric power from the generating station to your house.

 The electric power is generated at 11 kV at a power generating station.
 The alternating voltage is transmitted to the grid sub-station from here and stepped up to 132 kV using a step-up transformer.
 It is then transmitted to the main sub-station.
 At the main sub-station, the voltage is stepped down to 33 kV using a step-down transformer and is then transmitted to the intermediate sub-station.
 The voltage is stepped down to 11 kV using a step-down transformer at the intermediate sub-station.
 From here it is transmitted to the city sub-station, where the voltage is further stepped down to 220 V and is supplied to our houses.

 At what voltage and frequency is the a.c. supplied to our houses?